shrki416/Chat-App/README.md

 - Go to http://localhost:3000/

-The following will populate 2 dummy users.
+The following will populate 2 dummy users in production/live site.
 The logins for the users are as follows:

 | Name     | Email (login)      | Password |
 | -------- | ------------------ | -------- |